AMIA 2024 | Speakers

 George Blood

 George Blood graduated from the University of Chicago (1983) with a Bachelors in Music Theory.
-In addition to his work in preservation he – started his career at WFMT-FM in Chicago over 40 years ago – has recorded over 4,000 live events – was recording engineer for The Philadelphia Orchestra for 21 years – has recorded and edited some 600 syndicated radio programs – has recorded or produced over 250 CDs, 7 of which have been nominated for Grammy Awards – has given over 150 presentations on audiovisual technology and preservation – served two years as program chair for ARSC.
-He is the only student of pianist Marc-André Hamelin. [to shorten just start here] George Blood Audio/Video/Film/Data has digitized nearly 1.7 million audio, moving image, and computer media from collections around the world.
+In addition to his work in preservation, he started his career at WFMT-FM in Chicago over 40 years ago and was recording engineer for The Philadelphia Orchestra for 21 years.
+George has recorded over 4,000 live events, recorded and edited some 600 syndicated radio programs, recorded or produced over 250 CDs -7 of which have been nominated for Grammy Awards- and has given over 150 presentations on audiovisual technology and preservation.
+He served two years as program chair for ARSC.
+He is the only student of pianist Marc-André Hamelin.
+George Blood Audio/Video/Film/Data has digitized nearly 1.7 million audio, moving image, and computer media from collections around the world.
 Staff are active in research into workflow, best practices, metadata, authentication, and interchangeability of digital information.
 George is an active teacher and presenter at conferences, sharing these findings with members of the trade and collections managers.
 He served on standards committees for ALA and MXF AS-07 (now SMPTE RDD48), and is author of two chapters of IASA TC 06.

 Grace Lile